Abortion - surgical

 Toggle: English / Spanish

-Surgical abortion is a procedure that ends a pregnancy by removing the fetus and placenta from the mother's womb (uterus).
+Surgical abortion is a procedure that ends an undesired pregnancy by removing the fetus and placenta from the mother's womb (uterus).

 Surgical abortion is not the same as miscarriage.
-Miscarriage is when a pregnancy ends on its own before the 20th week.
+Miscarriage is when a pregnancy ends on its own before the 20th week of pregnancy.

 Suction curettage; Surgical abortion; Elective abortion - surgical; Therapeutic abortion - surgical